Citizenship & Passports

-In some cases dependant on the relative US State laws, it may be necessary for a pre-birth judgement to be obtained regarding the actually paternity, especially when the surrogate is married.
+In some cases depending on the relative US State laws, it may be necessary for a pre-birth judgement to be obtained regarding the actual paternity, especially when the surrogate is married.
 This is because some relevant state laws dictate that the husband of the woman giving birth should automatically be recognised as the ‘father’.
 Another way to establish paternity is a post-birth judgement.
 It is important to explore which option is correct for your situation by seeking local legal advice well before delivery.

 Obtaining a US Passport

 Once you’ve obtained the preliminary paperwork from the relevant local authority, you can then head along the way of obtaining a US passport.

 To obtain a US passport for your child, you must first have obtained the relevant paperwork from the birth hospital, which they prepare for the ultimate issuance of your child’s formal birth certificate.
 This paperwork is sent to either the relevant local authority or State capital (once they have the paternity orders if relevant) and it is paramount that you work with the hospital in advance, so that they speed up this process as soon as your child is born so that everything happens within days, not the usual weeks.

 You will need a photograph of your child with their eyes open (not so easy), facing directly at the camera with a white background (oh and whilst not wearing either a hat or sunglasses either).
 A digital shot is best as it can be resized appropriately by a developer to further fit within the guidelines, and more than one copy of the same image can be produced quickly at the same time.
 Depending on your timing you may try to stand over your baby who is lying on a white-sheet bed in the hospital, or head to a post office where you’d hope they’d appreciate the difficulty of it all and take a few goes of getting that perfect snapshot.